Is 5G home internet good for gaming?

 Ask the Expert video tutorial: How reliable is a 5G home connection?

-On the other hand, 5G’s wireless internet signals are transmitted through 5G cell towers, which may encounter slowdowns during peak times due to network congestion.
+Conversely, 5G’s wireless internet signals are transmitted through 5G cell towers, which may encounter slowdowns during peak times due to network congestion.

 Ability to choose internet speeds